-The first thing I recommend doing is soundproof the doors using weatherstripping tapes.
-So before you consider taking on your walls, floors or ceilings the door is the first thing you should soundproof.
+The first thing I recommend that you do is soundproof the room’s doors with inexpensive weatherstripping tape.
+Before you even consider taking on the walls, the floors or the ceiling, the door is always the first thing you should soundproof.
 Doors can be a major sound leaker, as noise can easily travel through them.
 Plus, cheap doors are usually made of thin materials that are completely hollow.

-Another thing you should keep in mind is that poorly fitted door will have big gaps around the frame which will allow airborne noise to freely enter your room.
+Another thing you should keep in mind is that a poorly fitted door will have big gaps around the frame that will allow airborne noise to freely enter your room.

-Installing weather stripping is very simple, particularly if you buy stripping that is self-adhesive.
-All you will need to do is peel off the back and press it tightly into place and you’re finished.
+Installing weatherstripping is very simple, particularly if you buy stripping with self-adhesive attached.
+All you’ll need to do is peel the backing off each piece, press it tightly into place, and you’re finished!

 Alternatively, you can also hang soundproof blankets or curtains over the door.
-I know this might sound like a bad idea but I can guarantee that it works.
-The only downside is that it’s not appealing, so I only recommend this for a room in a hidden area.
+The only downside to this is that it’s not aesthetically appealing, so I only recommend doing this in a room that’s in a hidden area.

 2. Use Soundproof Curtains

-By the time your finish with your doors a lot of the sound will be unable to escape the room you’re working on.
-However, to make things much better, using a noise reduction curtain will help to absorb sounds and echoes in the room.
+By the time you’re finished with your doors, a lot of the sound will be unable to escape the room you’re working on.
+However, to make things much better, using a noise reduction curtain will help absorb sounds and echoes in the room.

-There are lots of different soundproofing curtains to choose from on the market.
-So instead of searching around, I recommend going with the NICETOWN Thermal Noise Reduction Drapes (Click here to see the current price on Amazon).
-I’ve personally used this curtain myself and I can guarantee that it’s worth the buy.
+There are lots of different soundproofing curtains to choose from, but instead of searching around, I recommend that you go with the NICETOWN Thermal Noise Reduction Drapes (click here to see the current price online).
+I’ve personally used these curtains myself, and I can guarantee that they’re worth the buy.

-Click here to see my reviews on the best soundproof curtains.
+You may also want to check out my reviews of the best soundproof curtains.

 3. Soundproof the Walls

-If you’ve tried all the steps above and none seem to be as effective as you want them to be, then your problem may be that your walls are too thin.
-If this seems to be the case then there are two effective ways to go about sound dampening the walls, you can either go straight for the Green Glue and drywall sandwich or simply install some acoustic foam panels.
+If you’ve tried all the steps above, and none of them seem to be as effective as you want them to be, then your problem may be that your walls are too thin.
+There are two effective ways to go about sound-dampening the walls: You can either go straight for the Green Glue and drywall sandwich, or simply install some acoustic foam panels.

-Green Glue and drywall sandwich is probably the most effective way to dampen noise and sounds.
-Green Glue is a product with soundproofing properties which works best when it’s applied between two hard surfaces.
-It’s one of the most successful product when it comes to soundproofing which is why it has so many positive feedback.
-So what you can do here is place the Green Glue on your existing drywall and place another layer of drywall on top.
-You can also add another layer on top if you would like.
+Using a Green Glue and drywall sandwich is probably the most effective way to dampen noise.
+Green Glue is a product with soundproofing properties that works best when it’s applied between two hard surfaces.
+It’s actually one of the most successful products when it comes to soundproofing.

-This method is a bit costly for those on a tight budget compared to using acoustic foam, but it’s also considered to be the most effective.
+This method is a bit costly, in comparison to using acoustic foam, but it’s also considered more effective.

-If you are on a budget then this is probably the way to go.
-If the noise in your room is too loud using acoustic foam won’t do much to stop it from leaving.
-Acoustic foams are not very good at blocking sounds, in fact, they’re much better at improving the acoustic qualities inside of a room.
-However, you can actually use them to keep some of the noise you’re making from going through the walls.
+If you’re on a budget, this is probably the best way to go.
+If the noise in your room is too loud, though, using acoustic foam won’t do much to stop it from leaving.
+Acoustic foam isn’t very good at blocking sound; in fact, it’s much better at improving the acoustics inside a room.
+However, you can use acoustic foam panels to keep some of the noise you’re making from going through the walls.

-There are many acoustic foam panels on the market to choose from, even though most of them are great for this purpose, I personally think Foamily Foam Panels are the best in my own opinion (Click to check price on Amazon).
+There are many types of acoustic foam panels on the market, and even though most of them work well, I personally think Foamily Foam Panels are the best (check out the price online).

 4. Soundproof the Ceiling

-Ceilings are probably the most difficult area to soundproof.
-However, if your goal is to stop as much noise as possible from escaping the room, then you might want to attach some foam panels up there.
-Acoustic foam will ensure that sound doesn’t bounce or pass through the ceiling.
+Ceilings are often the most difficult area of a room to soundproof, but if your goal is to stop as much noise as possible from escaping, then you might want to install some foam panels up there.
+Adding acoustic foam panels will ensure that sound doesn’t bounce or pass through the ceiling.

 5. Use Bass Traps

-This can be a great idea if you are trying to contain some low-frequency sounds.
-Bass traps are acoustic energy absorbers which are designed to damp low-frequency sound.
+This can be a great idea if you’re trying to contain some low-frequency sounds.
+Bass traps are acoustic energy absorbers that have been designed to dampen low-frequency sound.

-You can usually see bass traps in the corners of recording studios because that’s where low-frequency buildup usually takes place.
-Therefore, what you can do is place all your traps in the corners where they will absorb the most amount of bass.
+You’ll usually see bass traps in the corners of recording studios, because that’s where low-frequency sound buildup usually takes place.
+If you place all your traps in the corners, they’ll absorb the largest amount of bass sound possible.

-What I really like about this product is that it doesn’t only keep sound in the room but also helps prevent sound waves from bouncing around.
+What I really like about bass traps is that aside from keeping sound in the room, they also help prevent sound waves from bouncing around.

-If you follow these steps you should be able to completely block noise from escaping your room.
-However, doing this can take a lot of time but I can assure you that it’s worth the hassle.
-Also the more money you’re willing to spend on the project, the better it will be.
+If you follow the steps above, you should be able to block noise from escaping your room.
+Doing this may take a lot of time, but I can assure you that it’s worth the hassle.
+Also, the more money you’re willing to spend on the project, the better it will be.

-If you have any question feel free to let us know by leaving a comment in the comment section below.
-Thank you and we wish you the best on your soundproofing journey.
+If you have any questions, feel free to let us know by leaving a comment in below.
+We wish you the best on your soundproofing journey!